 What are crickets?

-The most common species of cricket for property owners to experience is the house cricket.
+The most common species of cricket for Oklahoma property owners to experience is the house cricket.
 This pest gets its name from how often they enter houses.
 Originally from Europe, this pest is found throughout the United States.

 House crickets are a light yellowish-brown in color with three dark cross-bands located on their heads.
 Adult crickets grow to between three-quarters and seven-eighths of an inch in length and possess thread-like antennae.
 Also, adult crickets boast wings, whereas the nymphs lack wings but otherwise look the same.